gtriip/kyc-api-documentation/Session/SessionKeyGenerationAPI.md

 # Session Key Generator API
 This API is designed for generating the session token for session-based API requests.
 You would only need to generate a session token if we require you to do so.
-Please confirm with Gtriip developers for this function.
+Please confirm with Trevo developers for this function.

 - **URL:** `/session/`
 - **Allowed method:** `GET`